 It is the largest castle open to the public in the region around Lyon.

-The building is unusual in France as it was built around a Protestant temple!
+The building is unusual in France, built around a Protestant temple!

 The castle was built between 1606 and 1625 on the site of a fortified house.
 It offers an exceptional testimony to the life of the great notables of Lyon in the 17th century.

-The interior features beautiful frescoes that decorate the walls of 10 rooms of the castle.
+The interior features beautiful frescoes that decorate the walls of 10 castle rooms.

-The park surrounding Fléchères extends over 30 hectares and is composed of beautiful terraces, long shaded paths offering perspectives, an Italian-style pool and topiaries.
+The park surrounding Fléchères extends over 30 hectares and comprises beautiful terraces, long shaded paths offering perspectives, an Italian-style pool and topiaries.

 Around Villefranche: Trévoux

 Less than 10 km south of Villefranche, it would be a shame not to stop at Trévoux.